Co-localization with Category-Consistent Features and Geodesic Distance Propagation

 \subsection{Evaluation metric and datasets}

 We use the conventional CorLoc metric \cite{Deselaers2012} to evaluate our co-localization results.
 The metric measures the percentage of images that contain correctly localized results.
-An image is considered correctly localized if there is at least one ground truth bounding box of the object-of-interest having more than a 50\% Intersection-over-Union (IoU) score with the predicted bounding box.
+An image is considered correctly localized if there is at least one ground truth bounding box of the object-of-interest having more than 50\% Intersection-over-Union (IoU) score with the predicted bounding box.
 To benchmark our method performance, we evaluate our method on three commonly used datasets for the problem of co-localization.
-These are the VOC 2007 and 2012 \cite{Everingham2015}, and the Object Discovery dataset \cite{Joulin13}.
-We also follow \cite{Li2016} to test our method on the six held-out ImageNet subsets.
-For experiments on the VOC datasets, we followed previous work \cite{Cho2015,Joulin2014,Li2016} that used all images on the \textit{trainval} set excluding the images that only contain the object instances annotated as \textit{difficult} or \textit{truncated}.
+These are VOC 2007 and 2012 \cite{Everingham2015}, and Object Discovery dataset \cite{Rubinstein2013}.
+For experiments on VOC datasets, we followed previous works \cite{Cho2015,Joulin2014,Li2016} that used all images on the \textit{trainval} set excluding the images that only contain the object instances annotated as \textit{difficult} or \textit{truncated}.
 For experiments on the Object Discovery dataset, we used the 100-image subset following \cite{Joulin13} in order to make an appropriate comparison with related methods.
 The ground truth bounding box for each image in the Object Discovery dataset is defined as the smallest bounding box covering all the segmentation ground truth of the object.